Iron Sky: Movie Review

 Non-traditional Film Making

-One thing I do have to salute the makers of Iron Sky for is their use of crowdsourcing.
+One thing I have to salute the makers of Iron Sky for is their use of crowdsourcing.
 They raised a considerable portion of Iron Sky’s budget through crowdfunding and thousands of volunteers helped with design, research and marketing.

-Though I have some problems with the screenplay of Iron Sky, it does have some really nice art direction, and CGI that wouldn’t look out of place in a much bigger budget movie.
+Though I have some problems with the screenplay of Iron Sky, it has some really nice art direction, and CGI that wouldn’t look out of place in a much bigger budget movie.
 Iron Sky doesn’t look like a movie that got made on a $7.5 million budget, and that’s pretty amazing.

 Iron Sky: My Verdict